jake-drysdale/blog/content/blog/stylegan-drumsynth/index.md

 ---
-title: Style-based Adversarial Drum Synthesis and Inversion
+title: Style-based Drum Synthesis with GAN Inversion
 date: "2021-10-10"
 tags: [gans,drumsynth,ismir]
 description: "Style-based Adversarial Drum Synthesis and Inversion"
 thumbnail: ./system-overview.png
 ---

+Supplementary material accompanying the paper "Style-based Drum Synthesis with GAN Inversion" for the International Society for Music Information Retrieval (ISMIR) late-breaking/demo contributions.

 Neural audio synthesizers exploit deep learning as an alternative to traditional synthesizers that generate audio from hand-designed components such as oscillators and wavetables.
-This work provides an overview of an unsupervised approach to deriving useful feature controls learned by a generative model.
-A system for generating and manipulating drum samples using a style-based generative adversarial network is presented, and functional feature controls are discovered based on principal component analysis applied to the latent space.
-Additionally, an encoder is trained to invert an input drum sound back to the latent space of the pretrained GAN.
-The system leads to an automatically learned, unsupervised separation of high-level attributes (e.g., pitch, envelope shape), and it enables scale-specific control of the synthesis. delete
+For a neural audio synthesizer to be applicable to music creation, meaningful control over the output is essential.
+This paper provides an overview of an unsupervised approach to deriving useful feature controls learned by a generative model.
+A system for generation and transformation of drum samples using a style-based generative adversarial network (GAN) is proposed.
+The system provides functional control of style features of drum sounds based on principal component analysis (PCA) applied to the latent space.
+Additionally, we propose the use of an encoder trained to invert input drum sounds back to the latent space of the pre-trained GAN.
+We experiment with three modes of control and provide audio results on a supporting website.

+delete this

+<center><h3>Code</h3></center>
+The GitHub repository for this project is available here.
+The repo contains instructions for installation and usage for a TensorFlow implementation of the style-based drum synthesiser and audio inversion network.

 <center><h3>Audio Examples</h3></center>